wso2/docs-apk/en/docs/control-plane/apk-deploy.md

 ## Configuring APK Data Plane

-Agent can be configured in both ways.
+The agent can be configured in the following ways.

   1. API Manager as the control plane for APK
   2. APK as a gateway to API Manager

 ### API Manager as the control plane for APK

-1. APK realated Configurations.
+1. APK related configurations

-    Add following configuration to values.yaml file.
+    Add the following configuration to the values.yaml file.

     ``` yaml
        cp: